agoragames/javascripto/README.md

       - extras:
         - app/obscure_weighty_feature

-In the example, two packages are created (`defaults` and `extras`).The `defaults` package will include `app/status.js`, `app/profile.js`, `app/wall_post.js` as well as all of there dependencies.
-It will also include config.js and any of it's dependencies because it is the first package your declare.
-The first package will always include `config.js`.
+In the example, two packages are created (_defaults_ and _extras_).The _defaults_ package will include _app/status.js_, _app/profile.js_, _app/wall_post.js_ as well as all of there dependencies.
+It will also include _config.js_ and any of it's dependencies because it is the first package your declare.
+The first package will always include _config.js_.

-The `extras` package will include `app/obscure_weighty_feature.js` and any of it's dependencies not already included in `defaults`.
+The `extras` package will include _app/obscure_weighty_feature.js_ and any of it's dependencies not already included in _defaults_.
 If it does have dependancies which where packages in defaults, extras will always trigger defaults to be loaded first.
-In this basic example it would because all files in you application have an implicit dependency on `config.js` which could be packaged in defaults.
-When the files are stitched the name of the file will match the name of the package, therefore `dafulats` would become `deaults.js`
+In this basic example it would because all files in you application have an implicit dependency on _config.js_ which could be packaged in defaults.
+When the files are stitched the name of the file will match the name of the package, therefore _defaults_ would become _defaults.js_

 Please note that when referencing app modules in the package directory you need to include app/ before the file path.
 This is because app is not included in the load_path so in this case we provide a path relative to the root which is included in the load path.